-What you’ll need: tortilla wraps, shredded chicken or beef strips, spinach (lettuce and rocket make good substitutes), tomato, carrot, beetroot, cheese, sauce of your choice.
+What you’ll need: tortilla wraps, shredded chicken or beef strips, spinach (lettuce and rocket make good substitutes), tomato, avocado, carrot, beetroot, cheese, sauce of your choice.

 Lay your wrap out on a plate and run your meat filling down the centre.
 Remember to leave space at the top and bottom of your wrap for folding.
 Beans work great if you’d prefer a vegetarian option.
 Grate some cheese over your wrap, keeping everything tight and piled in the middle.
 While you’re at it grate half a carrot onto your wrap as well.
-Next take your tomato and slice it up thinly, then spread it evenly along the edge of your pile.
+Next take your tomato and avocado and slice it up thinly, then spread it evenly along the edge of your pile.
 At this point, you’ll want to give it a good salt and peppering and add your sauce.
 I like sweet chilli on a wrap.
 On top of your sauce now put your salad mix.
 If you’re after freshness try iceberg lettuce and avocado.
 The beetroot is optional, but it does transform a wrap.
 The tricky part is when it comes to the actual wrapping.
 Everybody has their own technique, but basically you want to fold the bottom up and the sides over.
 Wrap it up and rip in.

 Verdict: a sensational culinary event.